Chapter 4: No Man’s Land

-The orange chupa scowled but otherwise seemed unimpressed by the insult.
+Grif scowled but otherwise seemed unimpressed by the insult.
 Simmons, on the other hand, completely ignored it as he jabbed a finger repeatedly at his damaged chest-plate.
 "Sir!
 Two…aliens showed up!"

 "Aliens?
 Son, I been all around this planet and I killed just about everything at least once, and I can tell you without a doubt there ain’t no durned aliens on this world!
 Else I woulda shot one by now!"

 "I think that’s the point of aliens," Grif remarked dryly.
 "They aren’t from this world.
 And you know I make it a point to never agree with Simmons, but...for once, he’s not just being a weird nerd.
 There’s two guys in the brig, which means I think we’ve earned a week off, sir."